hithaishisurendra/ML-algorithms-for-ADAS/README.md

    - F-score: 93.16%
    - Error Rate: 4.44%

-We will be uploading the two datasets used and lane detection code as soon as possible.
+We will be uploading the two datasets used and code as soon as possible.

 Thank you for exploring our project! 🚗🔍